27 Jan 2023

 At a time of heightened activity or crisis, being accessible and available becomes critical.
 Often, smaller companies are more resource-constrained and their non-executives become more involved in business issues.
 Larger companies can be complex and macro-economics and macro-politics influence operations, which brings with it a greater focus on risk and governance.

 Non-executive director appointments should be treated as a six-year commitment, as they are generally expected to last between two to three terms of three years.
 They are not easy to take up, only to resign a year later.

 Income should not be the main reason that you choose a non-executive role.
 The key tenants of the role are independence and objectivity, which do not sit well alongside financial dependency.
 In a similar vein, it is worth bearing in mind that non-executive director roles can carry some personal liability, financially (if directors’ liabilities are uncapped) or reputationally (if the company has a high-profile crisis).
 Make sure, therefore, that you do your due diligence of the company carefully, its competitors, the board, the executive leadership, and the shareholders.

 Non-executives are there to look after the need of shareholders and wider stakeholders.
 It can be stimulating, challenging, enjoyable and fun, but also frustrating and exasperating.
-On each occasion ask yourself what you can bring and what you will learn.
+On each occasion, ask yourself what you can bring to the role and what will you learn.

 Find out more information on non-executive director roles and if they align with your goals.

 To find out more about the different career paths above, get in touch with us, or your local Odgers Berndtson contact.